 Recently, I’ve gotten a glimpse into a different perspective.
-I hired my first contract designer this week, and I thought I would share a few things I’ve learned from seeing myself through my newly acquired point of view – the business owner’s.
+I hired my first contract designer, and I thought I would share a few things I’ve learned from seeing myself through my newly acquired point of view – the business owner’s.

 How can you stand out as a visual designer in a seemingly oversaturated market?